 What if one of your adult children needs a car to get to work, requires a lawyer, has a medical emergency, can't provide for your grandchildren?
-When operating from inside the pattern, the solution appears to be simple: If you have the resources, you offer them to your son/daughter/grandchild.
+When operating from inside the relationship's patterns, the solution appears to be simple: If you have the resources, you offer them to your son/daughter/grandchild.
 What could possibly be wrong with this picture?

 Consider this story:

 She'd immediately dropped her plans for the day and flown to his rescue, helping him choose a better used car and paying for it up front so the title could be in his name.
 Two days later, when that car broke down, Mike contacted the dealership, arranged for a pick-up and loaner car, then called Maureen to talk over options.
-Again her first response was to take it on as her problem but this time she suffered an anxiety attack which spilled over into resentment that "he couldn't do anything for himself."
+Again, her first response was to take it on as her problem but this time she suffered an anxiety attack which spilled over into resentment that "he couldn't do anything for himself."

 In actuality, Mike did not lay the whole problem on Maureen.
 He wanted to discuss options in the first call, and when the second car broke down, it wasn't clear to him that it was his car.
 Yes, his name was on the title, but she'd paid for everything and sent him off with a smile.
 Yes, she was angry when he called to tell her it broke down, but would she have been angry if he hadn't called her?
 Hard for him to know.